What is wrong with the object paradigm ?

 };

 So much redundancy.
 Have a look at LLVM’s example for heavily verbose C++ code (that is actually good C++ practice…).
 Each variable’s name is written three times.
-I would say that this code is three times longer that it should be (I mean, if we was living in a perfect world).
+I would say that this code is three times longer than it should be (I mean, if we were living in a perfect world).
 But there isn’t a better way to do it, conforming to usual understanding of OOP.
-If so, LLVM’s developer would have found it and spreed the word.
+If so, LLVM’s developer would have found it and spread the word.

 The categoric paradigm